natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 You probably can do all the above except the **first**: move the mushroom at constant speed (either to the left or to the right) and the last point (to give initial impulse force upwards).

 ## Rigidbody2D MovePosition
-To do the first point, we need to compute the
+To do the first point, we need to compute the supposed position of the mushroom in the next frame.
+Given `float speed`, current `Vector2 position` of the Mushroom, and `Vector2 currentDirection`